wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ## Load Balancing

 When multiple server instances are involved, a <a target="_blank" href="https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-create-https-ssl-load-balancer.html">Load Balancer</a> is needed to balance (distribute) work among instances.
-Load Balancers can also use (X.509) SSL certificates installed to convert "https://" (port 443)  encrypted requests to unencrypted "http://" (port 80) requests passed on to web servers.
+Load Balancers can also use (X.509) <a target="_blank" href="https://aws.amazon.com/blogs/aws/new-tls-termination-for-network-load-balancers/">SSL/TLS</a> certificates installed to convert "https://" (port 443)  encrypted requests to unencrypted "http://" (port 80) requests passed on to web servers.
 This reduces the decryption and encryption workload on individual servers on the back-end.
 But some prefer end-to-end security between all servers by <a target="_blank" href="https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-client-side-ssl-authentication.html">generating</a> and installing SSL certs in every server instance.

 Some load balancers (such as F5) are specialized hardware (with ASIC chips) to process faster than standard computers.
 F5 itself, NGINX, Cisco, and others also have software-based load balancers which can be used instead of AWS offerings.

-To duplicate a production instance containing the latest version of all data, first setup EC2 instances to save incremental snapshots into S3.
+To duplicate a running production instance containing the latest version of all data, first setup EC2 instances to save incremental data snapshots into S3 (for Disaster Recovery).
+But a volumn in running instance should be briefly stopped and flushed of data before doing snapshots.